johnbilliris/Azure-Integration-Services-Workshop/README.md

 4. Azure Event Hub
 5. Azure Service Bus

 Each skill corresponds to a service in Azure Integration Services and is essential for successful cloud-based integration solutions.
 Below, we provide a detailed hands-on training guide for each digital skill, followed by a comprehensive lab that integrates all these skills into one scenario.
-We also discuss best practices for creating effective step-by-step training, how to adapt to different skill levels, and strategies for reinforcing learning after the workshop.

 ## Azure API Management (APIM) – Hands-On Guide